k-mughal/Ansible/Modules-Find,Use,Troubleshoot&Repeat/README.md

 - The potential solution suggests the requirement for a socket file that facilitates the connection between two processes.

-- Another troubleshooting approach is to visit the <a href="https://docs.ansible.com/ansible/latest/collections/community/mysql/index.html" target="_blank"> MySQL Ansible modules </a> community page, maintained by the Ansible community.
-Navigate to the "Modules" section and access the <a href="https://docs.ansible.com/ansible/latest/collections/community/mysql/mysql_db_module.html#ansible-collections-community-mysql-mysql-db-module" target="_blank">"mysql_db module."  </a> Examine the Examples and consult the Notes section for commonly encountered errors.
+- Another troubleshooting approach is to visit the <a href="https://docs.ansible.com/ansible/latest/collections/community/mysql/index.html" target="_blank" rel="noopener noreferrer"> MySQL Ansible modules </a> community page, maintained by the Ansible community.
+Navigate to the "Modules" section and access the <a href="https://docs.ansible.com/ansible/latest/collections/community/mysql/mysql_db_module.html#ansible-collections-community-mysql-mysql-db-module" target="_blank" rel="noopener noreferrer">"mysql_db module."  </a> Examine the Examples and consult the Notes section for commonly encountered errors.

   -  Install the module on the control server